As shipped from the factory, the MultiSense S21 is configured to communicate on a network with a Maximum Transmission Unit (MTU) size of 7200 bytes.

 Check that the change was successful by querying the settings again:

-The ROS driver release v3.3 is designed to be fully backwards compatible with all released firmware versions, back to and including the 2.0 release.
+The most recent ROS driver release is designed to be fully backwards compatible with all released firmware versions, back to and including the 2.0 firmware release.
 If the ROS driver detects an older firmware version, only the appropriate topics and capabilities (including dynamic_reconfigure variables) will be presented.
-In addition the 3.3 ROS driver supports both the rosbuild and catkin build systems.

-The 3.1 firmware release is designed to be fully backwards compatible with older ROS driver releases, back to and including the 2.0 release.
+All firmware relases 3.2 and older are designed to be fully backwards compatible with older ROS driver releases, back to and including the 2.0 release.
 However, older ROS drivers will only be capable of exposing functionality that existed at the time of their release.